 If you are valuing a small business, you have run across the need to establish the discount rate.
 This is part of risk assessment, a key element in any business valuation.
 In addition to the well known Build-Up model, you also have the capital asset pricing model, or CAPM, to calculate the discount rates.

-CAPM has been used by financial analysts for decades to value publicly traded companies.
+Financial analysts have used the CAPM for decades to value publicly traded companies.
 One new element that CAPM introduces is the concept of systematic business risk.
 If you take a look at the CAPM formula, this systematic risk is captured by a factor called beta.
 Beta shows how well the company’s financial returns track the overall equities market.

-Beta is usually calculated from the total returns of the company being valued.
-These returns include two components:
+You calculate beta from the total returns of the company you value.
+And these returns include two components:

 - Rise and fall in the market value of company stock

 For public companies, both of these components are well known.
-The situation is different if you are valuing a private company.
+But you face a different situation when valuing a private company.
 Most likely, the market value of its stock is not measured regularly.
-This has been the stumbling block for using the CAPM model in private company valuations.
+Hence, this has created a stumbling block for using the CAPM model in private company valuations.

 Estimating a proxy beta

-If the company operates in an industry where public companies compete, you can pick a number of guideline companies for your analysis.
+Let’s imagine the company operates in an industry where public companies compete.
+Then you can pick a number of guideline companies for your analysis.
 Now calculate the beta for your target private firm by establishing a statistical composite, such as the median beta for the industry group.
 If your company closely resembles the guideline firms used in the calculation, you can argue that the beta estimate is valid.

 Note, however, that the proxy beta is based on returns of other companies, rather than the firm being valued.
 It may be a close approximation of the real figure, but falls short of the direct factor calculation as is done for public companies.